 1 package of Fauxmagerie Zengarry Zesty Dill Cashew Spread

 Make the filling.

 Sqeeze the excess water out of the thawed frozen spinach.

-In a bowl combine spinach, Zesty Dill spread, green onions, dill, salt and pepper and mix well.
+In a bowl combine spinach, Zesty Dill spread, green onions, dill, walnuts, salt and pepper and mix well.

 Make the spanikopitas.